-5. Send in to firstname.lastname@example.org with your LakeheadU mail account before midnight on December 3, 2018.
+5. Send in to email@example.com with your LakeheadU mail account before midnight on December 3, 2018.

 6. No need to include your name in the document as your email provides that information and the editing is done anonymously.

-7. Stay posted either through email@example.com or follow us at Artery Zine on Facebook (https://www.facebook.com/thearterylu/).
+7. Stay posted either through firstname.lastname@example.org or follow us:

 If you want to know how you can get involved outside of submitting, email us at any time or drop by the English department and we'll see what we can do.
 To purchase The Artery (only $7.00), check out The Study on the Thunder Bay Campus and The Bookstore on either campuses, the Department of English RB3029, or send us an email and we'll work out the details.
 Whether you submit to The Artery or find yourself reading one, enjoy yourself!